 Telecom Companies Confirm the Ban of Skype and Other VoIP apps in the UAE

 There has been many complaints over the weekend from the UAE residents about signal interruptions when using Voice over Internet Protocol (VoIP) apps.
 However, this error didn’t turn out to be temporary and it’s not due to network latency that might accompany holidays.
 It was just confirmed by both telecoms in the UAE; Etisalat and Du, that unlicensed VoIP apps such as Skype are officially blocked in the country.
+This means that residents in the UAE will have to look into other licensed VoIP application alternatives, a website like voiptoners.com compares 10 different VoIP software packages so you don’t have to.

 For a country as diverse as the UAE populated with expats from all over the world, VoIP apps such as Skype, Whatsapp, Viber and Facetime are very essential to communicate with friends and family abroad.
 Not just that the ban will make communicating with people overseas hard, but it will also make it more difficult to communicate for business matters.
 The country is also a pool investments and businesses and such a ban slows down the communication process that relied heavily on the use of such apps.